Bayard Rustin | |

 Bayard Rustin (/ˈbaɪ.ərd/BY-ərd; March 17, 1912 – August 24, 1987) was an American political activist and prominent leader in social movements forcivil rights,socialism,nonviolence, andgay rights.
 Rustin was the principal organizer of theMarch on Washington for Jobs and Freedom in 1963.[1]

-Rustin was agay man and, due to criticism over his sexuality, usually advised other civil rights leaders from behind the scenes.
+Rustin was agay man and, due to criticism of his sexuality, usually advised other civil rights leaders from behind the scenes.
 During the 1980s, he became a public advocate on behalf of gay causes, speaking at events as an activist and supporter of human rights.[3]

 Rustin was a member of the executive committee of the Writers and Artists for Peace in the Middle East, a pro-Israel group.[8]

 Rustin was born in 1912 inWest Chester, Pennsylvania, to Florence Rustin and Archie Hopkins, who were unmarried.
-As Florence was a single mother, Rustin was raised by his maternal grandparents, Julia (Davis) and Janifer Rustin, wealthy local caterers, as the ninth of their twelve children; growing up he believed his biological mother was his older sister.[9][10][11]
-Julia Rustin was aQuaker, although she attended her husband'sAfrican Methodist Episcopal Church.
+As Florence was a single mother, Rustin was raised by his maternal grandparents, Julia (Davis) and Janifer Rustin, wealthy local caterers, as the ninth of their 12 children; growing up he believed his biological mother was his older sister.[14][15][16]
+Though she attended her husband'sAfrican Methodist Episcopal Church, Julia Rustin was aQuaker.
 She was also a member of theNational Association for the Advancement of Colored People (NAACP).
 NAACP leaders such asW.
 E. B. Du Bois andJames Weldon Johnson were frequent guests in the Rustin home.
-With these influences in his early life, in his youth Rustin campaigned against racially discriminatoryJim Crow laws.[12]
+With these influences in his early life, in his youth Rustin campaigned againstJim Crow laws.[17]

-Rustin was an accomplished tenor vocalist, an asset that earned him admission to both Wilberforce University and Cheyney State Teachers College with music scholarships.[19]
+Rustin was an accomplished tenor vocalist, an asset that earned him admission to both Wilberforce University and Cheyney State Teachers College with music scholarships.[24]
 In 1939, he was in the chorus of short-lived Broadway musicalJohn Henry.
-Fellow cast member and blues singerJosh White later invited Rustin to join his gospel and vocal harmony group Josh White and the Carolinians, with whom he made several recordings.
-With this opportunity, Rustin became a regular performer at theCafé Society nightclub inGreenwich Village.[20]
+Fellow cast member and blues singerJosh White later invited Rustin to join his gospel and vocal harmony group Josh White and the Carolinians, with which he made several recordings.
+With this opportunity, Rustin became a regular performer at theCafé Society nightclub inGreenwich Village.[25]
 A few albums on Fellowship Records featuring his singing, such asBayard Rustin Sings a Program of Spirituals, were produced from the 1950s through the 1970s.

 Disillusioned, Rustin began working instead with members ofNorman Thomas'sSocialist Party of America, particularlyA.
 Philip Randolph and pacifistA.
-J. Muste, leader of theFellowship of Reconciliation (FOR), who hired Rustin as a race relations secretary in the summer of 1941,[24] considering him to be a man of oratorical ability and intelligence who would sacrifice himself repeatedly for a good cause.[25]
+J. Muste, leader of theFellowship of Reconciliation (FOR), who hired Rustin as a race relations secretary in the summer of 1941,[29] considering him a man of oratorical ability and intelligence who would sacrifice himself repeatedly for a good cause.[30]

 Muste, Randolph, and Rustin proposed a march on Washington, D.C., in 1941 to protestracial segregation in the armed forces and widespreademployment discrimination.
-After meeting with PresidentFranklin Roosevelt in theOval Office, Randolph told President Roosevelt that African Americans would march in the capital unless desegregation occurred.
+In anOval Office meeting with PresidentFranklin D. Roosevelt, Randolph told Roosevelt that African Americans would march in the capital unless desegregation occurred.
 To prove their good faith, the organizers canceled the planned march after Roosevelt issuedExecutive Order 8802 (theFair Employment Act), which banned discrimination in defense industries and federal agencies.

-According to Daniel Levinson, Rustin had an "infinite capacity for compassion."
+According to Daniel Levinson, Rustin had an "infinite capacity for compassion".
 In 1944, while imprisoned in North Carolina, Rustin displayed nonviolent tactics, allowing himself to get beaten repeatedly by a white inmate until he gave up.
-Rustin defied segregation during that time and practiced his tactic while incarcerated.[26]
+Rustin defied segregation during that time and practiced his tactic while incarcerated.[31]

-Rustin traveled to California[when?] to help protect the property of the more than 120,000 Japanese-Americans (most of whom were U.S.-born citizens) who had beenimprisoned in internment camps.
-In the6–3Korematsu decision, the Supreme Court upheld the forcible internment.
-Impressed with Rustin's organizational skills, A. J. Muste appointed him as FOR's secretary for student and general affairs.
+Rustin traveled to California[when?] to help protect the property of the more than 120,000 Japanese-Americans (most of them U.S.-born citizens)imprisoned in internment camps.
+InKorematsu v.
+United States, the Supreme Court upheld the forcible internment.
+Impressed by Rustin's organizational skills, Muste appointed him as FOR's secretary for student and general affairs.

 Rustin was also a pioneer in the movement to desegregate interstate bus travel.
 In 1942, he boarded a bus inLouisville, bound forNashville, and sat in the second row.
-A number of drivers asked him to move to the back, according to Southern practice ofJim Crow, but Rustin refused.
+A number of drivers asked him to move to the back, according to Southern practice, but Rustin refused.
 The bus was stopped by police 13 miles north of Nashville and Rustin was arrested.
-He was beaten and taken to a police station but was released uncharged.[28]
+He was beaten and taken to a police station, but released uncharged.[33]

-He spoke about his decision to be arrested, and how that moment also clarified his witness as a gay person, in an interview with theWashington Blade in the 1980s:
+In an interview with theWashington Blade in the 1980s, Rustin spoke about his decision to be arrested and how that moment also clarified his witness as a gay man:

 As I was going by the second seat to go to the rear, a white child reached out for the ring necktie I was wearing and pulled it, whereupon its mother said, "Don't touch a nigger."